 To be considered for Federal Work-Study, you must meet the following minimum eligibility requirements:

-- File the FAFSA (the FAS recommends you file your FAFSA by the December 1 KU priority date to be considered for limited funded programs)
+- File the FAFSA (file your FAFSA by the December 1 KU priority date to be considered for limited funded programs)

 - Meet Satisfactory Academic Progress (SAP) standards